 To find a colorectal specialist for your needs, contact the Digestive Disease & Surgery Institute at 216.444.7000 (or toll-free 1.800.223.2273, ext.
 47000).

 For More Information

-- Visit the Weiss Center, the largest institutional registries for inherited colon cancer in the United States and the second largest in the world.
+- Visit the Weiss Center, home of the largest institutional registry of patents with a dominantly inherited colon cancer syndrome in the United States, and the second largest in the world

 - Learn more about the R.B.
 Turnbull, Jr. MD, School of WOC Nursing

 - Church Bulletin Leads to Priceless Gift in Mother’s Cancer Fight